What is Heuristic Evaluation? An Essential Guide

 What is Heuristic Evaluation?

 Remember how we used to have thumb rules for physics?
-In the world of UX design, there are certain pre-determined thumb rules to improve the usability of a website or application, which are called heuristics.
+In the world of UX design, there are certain predetermined rules of thumb to improve the usability of a website or application, called heuristics.
 These heuristics serve as a framework to pinpoint areas where the user experience may falter.

 In simpler terms, think of heuristic evaluation as a health check-up for a website or app, conducted by seasoned UX doctors.
 These experts use a checklist of key usability principles to examine the product.

-The goal of heuristic evaluation is to ensure that a website or app is intuitive, user-friendly, and effective in its functionality, in addition to being visually appealing, so that users can navigate it smoothly, accomplish their tasks with ease, and enjoy their digital experience.
+The goal of heuristic evaluation is to ensure that a website or app is intuitive, user-friendly, and effective in its functionality, and visually appealing, so that users can navigate it smoothly, accomplish their tasks with ease, and enjoy their digital experience.

 The concept of heuristic evaluation was popularized by Jakob Nielsen and Rolf Molich in the early 1990s.
 They identified a set of heuristics that are commonly used for this type of evaluation.
 But what are these heuristics, or thumb-rules of human-computer interaction?
 Here are the ten usability heuristics given by Nielsen, explained briefly: